44 It is pretended that, workers are more idle in cheap years, while more industrious in dear years.

 - All three were stationary manufactures, or which their production was neither going backwards nor forwards.

-- However, its variations do not seem to have any connection with the dearness or cheapness of the seasons.
+- However, its variations are not connected with the dearness or cheapness of the seasons.

-- Its produce did not rise to what it had been in 1755 till 1766, after the repeal of the American stamp act.
+- Its produce did not rise to what it had been in 1755 to 1766, after the repeal of the American stamp act.

 50 The produce of all great manufactures for distant sale must necessarily depend, not so much upon the dearness or cheapness of the seasons but instead on: